QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 Kernel density estimators can be thought of as smoothed histograms.

-We will use a kernel density estimator from [scikit-learn](https://scikit-learn.org/stable/)
+We will use a kernel density estimator from [scikit-learn](https://scikit-learn.org/stable/).

+Here is an example of fitting kernel density estimators and plotting the result

 ```{code-cell} ipython3
 from sklearn.neighbors import KernelDensity